 The Curriculum at Greenleaf

 At Greenleaf, we believe every child deserves an holistic education.
-Therefore, the curriculum at Greenleaf is not just about lessons; it encompasses all the learning experiences of a child.
+Therefore, the curriculum at Greenleaf is not just about lessons; it encompasses all the learning experiences of a child and is designed to:

-We ensure that a Broad and Balanced Curriculum is offered to all our pupils, which comprises all the opportunities for learning.
+We ensure that a Broad and Balanced Curriculum is offered to all our pupils, which comprises a full range of opportunities for learning based around:

 - A creative, dynamic and interactive teaching environment to stimulate individual learning